neo-project/global-blockchain-compliance-hub/_posts/Peru/1111-11-05-peru-laws-token-sales.md

 - There are no government agencies responsible for regulating ICOs and token sales as they are not expressly regulated in Peru

 **Digital Proof**
-No specific laws related to Digital Proof were found
+As of July 2018, Peru has not created laws related to Digital Proof

 Sources
 ---